Reregistered/EasyRepl/README.md

 EasyRepl
 ========

-Easy REPL module - Adds telnet accessible REPL to your server
+Easy REPL module - Adds telnet accessible REPL to your server scoped to a passed in context